sharmaeklavya2/cf_ldrbrd/readme.md

 It is compatible with python 3.5+.

 To use this webapp, you have to add a list of users who will be shown on the leaderboard.
-To do that, you have to add objects of the type `django.contrib.auth.models.User` whose `username` field is the same as their username on Codeforces.
+To do that, you can either use the form on the index page of the webapp, or you can add objects of the type `django.contrib.auth.models.User` to the database whose `username` field is the same as their username on Codeforces.
 That can be easily done from using Django's admin interface (`/admin/`).

-All usernames registered on this webapp should be present on Codeforces, including the superuser.

 After users have been registered, you can see their relative performance at `/ldrbrd/<contest_id>/`.
+This page will show the relative performance of all users (even the superuser) registered on this webapp who took part in that codeforces contest.

 ## Deploying on Heroku